Free Syrian Army: 2015 – Russian intervention, rise of SDF

-2016 – End of Battle of Aleppo, Turkish intervention
+2016 – end of Battle of Aleppo, Turkish intervention

 FSA in Turkish-led operations against ISIL and SDF

 The Turkish military intervention in the Syrian Civil War against Islamic State of Iraq and the Levant (ISIL) and Syrian Democratic Forces, called Operation Euphrates Shield, starting 24 August 2016, was launched by sending groups identifying as FSA into Syria, backed by Turkish armor.
 The rebels that are active in the area allied with the Turkish army are often referred to as the Syrian National Army (SNA) by the media.
 Early in the morning of 24 August, Turkish forces directed intense artillery fire against ISIL positions in Jarabulus while the Turkish Air Force bombed 11 targets from the air.
 Later that day, Turkish main battle tanks followed by pick-up trucks, believed to be carrying Turkish-backed Syrian rebels, and the Turkish Special Forces crossed the border and were joined by hundreds of FSA fighters as the ground forces attacked the town.
 U.S.-led coalition planes helped the Turkish forces.
 The FSA said progress was slow because of mines planted by ISIL fighters.

 A few hours after the offensive's beginning, Turkish Special Forces and the Sham Legion captured their first village, Tal Katlijah, after ISIL fighters retreated from it to reinforce Jarabulus, according to Faylaq Al-Sham's official media wing.
 Some time later, the FSA captured four more villages including Tel Shair, Alwaniyah and two other villages.
 Hours later, Turkish- and US-backed rebels were reported to have captured the border town of Jarabulus, with ISIL offering little resistance.
 The Syrian Observatory for Human Rights (SOHR) also reported that the FSA had captured almost all of the city.
 A FSA spokesman stated that a large number of ISIL fighters had withdrawn to al-Bab in front of the offensive.

-Turkish-backed forces then began a major attack against the SDF positions, capturing Amarna and nearby Ain al-Bayda, according to the SOHR.
+Turkish-backed forces then began a major attack against the SDF positions, capturing Amarnah and nearby Ayn al-Bayda, according to the SOHR.